xvik/dropwizard-guicey/src/doc/docs/guice.md

 !!! note
     Guice bindings override (`Modules.override()`), available through guicey api [modulesOverride()](guide/guice/override.md), will also cause syntetic module (because overrides are applied before calling injector factory).
-    But this supposed to be used for test only, so just mention.
+    But this supposed to be used for tests only (just to mention).

 ## AOP